szwacz/keep-posted/README.md

     var somethingDifferentHappened = keepPosted.create();

     var doSomething = function () {
-        // Calling keep-posted instance just as function triggers
+        // Calling keep-posted instance as function triggers
         // the event, and allows you to pass as many parameters
-        // as you like.
+        // as you like to listeners.
         somethingHappened(1, 2, 3);
         somethingDifferentHappened();
     };